lee-lindley/app_read_xlsx/README.md

 A slight tweak to Marc Bleron's [ExcelGen](https://github.com/mbleron/ExcelGen) supports **ANYDATA** type columns in the input cursor such that you can copy data, even messy data with varying data types within columns, from one spreadsheet to another.
 That tweak lives in [a fork of ExcelGen](https://github.com/lee-lindley/ExcelGen/tree/anydata) at the moment.
-Marc is refactoring *ExcelGen* so the pull request will not be accepted; however, we have a soft committment to consider support of **ANYDATA** columns in the future.
+Marc is refactoring *ExcelGen* so the pull request will not be accepted; however, we have a soft commitment to consider support of **ANYDATA** columns in the future.

 # Content